project-gemmi/gemmi/docs/hkl.rst

 ``get_f_phi_on_grid()`` that can be used with both MTZ and SF mmCIF data.
 Here, we focus on the usage from Python.

-Both Mtz and ReflnBlock classes have method ``get_f_phi_on_grid`` that takes three mandatory arguments: column names for the amplitude and phase, and the grid size.
+Both Mtz and ReflnBlock classes (as well as the AsuData class introduced below) have method ``get_f_phi_on_grid`` that takes three mandatory arguments: column names for the amplitude and phase, and the grid size.
 It returns reciprocal grid of complex numbers (``ReciprocalGrid<std::complex<float>>`` in C++, ``ReciprocalComplexGrid`` in Python).